galaksirehberi/c-frontend/README.md

-# loclide
+# c-frontend
- development environment with ecmascript
+ development environment with ecmascript, c-frontend is an easy, flexible and extensible ide